UtrechtUniversity/yoda/docs/development/running-unit-integration-tests.md

 with iRODS.
 You need to run the tests on either the [Docker setup](docker-setup.md) or on a development VM that has the test dataset.
 Please consult the
 [API and UI tests manual page](running-api-ui-tests.md) for instructions on how to install test data on a development VM.

-You can then run the integration tests from the `irods` account by invoking the integration test rule:
+You can then run the integration tests from the `irods` account using the integration test script.

 ```
-$ /usr/bin/irule -r irods_rule_engine_plugin-python-instance -F /etc/irods/yoda-ruleset/tools/run-integration-tests.r
+$ /etc/irods/yoda-ruleset/tools/run-integration-tests.sh
+[... output omitted]
 util.collection.exists.yes VERDICT_OK
 util.collection.exists.no VERDICT_OK
 util.collection.owner VERDICT_OK